Why Do Christians Support Trump and Republicans?

 Trump both in personal behavior and his policies seems little concerned with religion and morality.
 Why then does he receive the support of so many Christians?

 The Republicans make a much better show of supporting religion and morality, but many of them also support Ayn Rand, the radically anti-religious philosopher, and novelist.
-Yet religious people still vote Republican.
+Nevertheless religious people still vote Republican.

 There is a reason for this, Republicans in general and Trump, in particular, are willing to make deals.
 The Republican party is still a party of deal making politicians.
-They are willing to make deals with religious people.
+Republicans are willing to cut a deal with religious people.

 The Democratic Party, on the other hand, is a party of professors dedicated to ideals.
 If you disagree with them they will give you a lecture on why you are wrong, but they will not offer you a deal.
 Religion makes the religious immune to the reasoning of the Democrats and as the Democrats will not cut a deal that leaves the Republicans.